ppone/docs/guides/subscription-billing.md

 #### Proration Calculation

 Prorations are calculated based on the number of seconds left in the billing cycle.
-More specifically, here is how we calculate prorations.
+Here is the formula we use to calculate prorations.

 The `% time remaining` is calculated with: